MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 In most cases, you'll want to deploy the Microsoft 365 Apps Updates for both channels to a collection holding the targeted devices:

-- Devices that have not yet received instructions to switch channels can apply the regular Semi-Annual Enterprise Channel update to stay safe and secure.
+- Devices that haven't yet received instructions to switch channels can apply the regular Semi-Annual Enterprise Channel update to stay safe and secure.

 - Devices that have already received instructions to switch channels will download and apply the update from the Monthly Enterprise Channel.